kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

 ### 3. Data modeling

-Check `getMonster()` method, we always return a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with `MonsterData` type inside it, that means that on we always have to parse the data model returned from the api to this expected model.
-And It's recomended that you create custom types that describes which kind of data we expect to receive from the http request, I didn't do that because this is a really simple project.
+Check `getMonster()` method, we always return a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with `MonsterData` type inside it, that means that we always have to parse the data model received from the api to this expected model.
+And It's recomended that you create custom types that describes which kind of data we expect to receive from the http request.
+I didn't do that because this is a really simple project.

 ### 4. Exporting our class

 I'm exporting the class, and not the object.
-Notice that `export default Pokemon` is different than `export default new Pokemon`.
+Notice that `export default Pokemon` is different from `export default new Pokemon`.
 There is no right or wrong way here, but be sure that all your classes follow the same pattern.
 On this project all classes we will export without the `new` keyword.

 ## Digimon implementacion

-This one will be basically the samething that we did on Pokemon.ts file
+This one will be basically the same thing that we did on the Pokemon.ts file

 ```ts
 /* src/DataSources/Pokemon.ts */